Simple-Configuration-Server/simple-configuration-server/README.md

 to specify new values for these.
 Setting an empty object for this will still cause the default settings to be applied.
-If you need to use alternative rendering_options for specific endpoints, you can also define `template.rendering_options` in specific scs-env.yaml file, which is used to update the globally defined options.
+If you need to use alternative rendering_options for specific endpoints, you can also define `template.rendering_options` in scs-env.yaml files, which is used to update the globally defined options for specific endpoints.

 #### 2.4.3 Logs Configuration
-The SCS creates 2 different logs:
+The SCS creates 2 types of logs:
 1. `audit` logs: These contain audit events of the following types (stored in the event.type field):
    * `config-loaded`: An authorized user loaded a config file